 This rule prevents very young income beneficiaries and very high payout rates to older beneficiaries.
-In such scenarios, it is possible that by the time the income beneficiary died, there would be nothing left for the charity.
+In such scenarios, it would be possible that by the time the income beneficiary died, there would be nothing left for the charity.

 Trust is Tax-Exempt

-Generally, both CRATs and CRUTs are wholly tax exempt, even though they are only partially charitable, as long as the trust complies with IRS rules.
+Generally, both CRATs and CRUTs are wholly tax exempt as long as the trust complies with IRS rules, even though they are only partially charitable.
 So, say a grantor transfers highly appreciated non-income-producing property to the trust.
 The trustee can sell the property and invest the proceeds, un-depleted by capital gains tax, in an investment portfolio that may yield a higher return than the donated property.

 A CRT that has unrelated business taxable income (UBTI) will not lose its tax-exempt status, but may face an excise tax equal to 100% of the UBTI.